 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Leica M Typ 262?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 750D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.